Next.js—gate a route in five lines

 What the user sees

-If the connected wallet has no Anchor: a prompt linking to /verify (configurable via the verifyHref prop).
+If the connected wallet has no Anchor: a prompt linking to https://entros.io/verify by default (configurable via the verifyHref prop if you self-host the verification flow).

 If the wallet has an Anchor below threshold: a re-verify prompt.